hungyipu/image_scoring/README.md

 - Score_run5: fit 3958 hi scan-avg data, with M/D (linear) prior only
 - Score_run6: fit 3958 hi scan-avg data, with PA (linear) prior only

+(list of simulations for each scoring is provided in the teamwork notebook)

 Under each Scoring folder, the structure looks like:

 GRMHD classification: